bilasinisahoo/learn-gitHub/README.md

 # learn-gitHub
-This repo is to learn the github
+This repo is to learn the github.
+Happy learning